 - I have an undergraduate degree in Psychology and although I have a strong math background, I am concerned about whether I have an adequate background in Economics.

 Those whose background in economics is not strong are urged to review microeconomics and macroeconomics at the upper division level.

 - How many students do you accept into your Ph.D. program each year?

-In general, we receive between 500 and 600 applications per year, and admit about 20% of them.
+In general, we receive over 800 applications a year.
 Our incoming classes are on the average 25 students.